14 min read · April 13, 2024

 Purchases

 You should be sure to account for any business-related purchases where you pay for everything upfront.
-This includes things like office supplies, professional subscriptions, equipment, as well as travel, entertainment, and meals.
+This includes things like office supplies, professional subscriptions, and equipment, as well as travel, entertainment, and meals.

 Purchases are an integral part of working out the Costs of Goods Sold, and you subtract purchases from sales to determine overall profit.